ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 # vRealize Operations Manager design
 {: #opsmgmt-vrops}

-The vROps Analytics Cluster contains the nodes that analyze and store data from the monitored components and in this deployment, four nodes are deployed and two NSX Load Balancers.
+The vRealize® Operations Manager™ (vROps) Analytics Cluster contains the nodes that analyze and store data from the monitored components and in this deployment, four nodes are deployed and two NSX Load Balancers.
 This size allows monitoring of up to 30,000 VMs and 9,000,000 metrics to be collected.

 The 4-node analytics cluster consists of the following components:
-* Primary Node – The Primary node is the initial node in a vROps cluster.
+* Primary node – The primary node is the initial node in a vROps cluster.
 In a large environment, this node manages all the other nodes.
-* Primary Node Replica – This node enables high availability of the Primary node.
+* Primary node replica – This node enables high availability of the primary node.
-* Data Nodes – The data node enables scale out of vROps in larger environments, two are deployed in this design.
+* Data nodes – The data node enables scale out of vROps in larger environments, two are deployed in this design.

-Additionally, the design uses Remote Collector Nodes, which act as a proxy/relay server to collect data only and forward collected data to the Primary/Data Nodes.
-Data Nodes and Remote Collectors can be added to scale up depending on environment size.
-The placement of vROps components onto VLANs/VXLANs is shown in the following diagram.
+Additionally, the design uses Remote Collector nodes, which act as a proxy or relay server to collect data only and forward collected data to the primary and data nodes.
+Data nodes and Remote Collectors can be added to scale up depending on environment size.
+The placement of vROps components onto VLANs or VXLANs is shown in the following diagram.

 ![Operations Manager network diagram](../../images/opsmgmt-vropsnw.svg "Operations Manager network diagram"){: caption="Figure 1.
 Operations Manager networking" caption-side="bottom"}

-* Primary Node, Primary Node Replica, and Data Nodes are deployed on the tooling subnet by using {{site.data.keyword.cloud}} Portable IP addresses to facilitate communication to all components that are addressed out of the {{site.data.keyword.cloud_notm}} RFC1918 address space including; vSphere hosts, vCenter, Platform Services Controller, NSX Manager, and NSX Controllers.
+* Primary node, primary node replica, and data nodes are deployed on the tools subnet by using {{site.data.keyword.cloud}} Portable IP addresses.
+This deployment facilitate communication to all components that are addressed out of the {{site.data.keyword.cloud_notm}} RFC1918 address space.
+These components include vSphere hosts, vCenter, Platform Services Controller (PSC), NSX Manager, and NSX Controllers.
 An NSX Load Balancer is used along with a VIP for HA.
-* As customer workloads use IP addressing from the BYOIP address space then this design uses Remote Collectors that are hosted in a VXLAN.
+* Customer workloads use IP addressing from the BYOIP address space so this design uses Remote Collectors that are hosted in a VXLAN.
 These remote collectors are not configured as part of the {{site.data.keyword.vmwaresolutions_full}} automation and must be manually implemented by the client.

 ![Operations Manager components diagram](../../images/opsmgmt-vropscomponent.svg "Operations Manager components diagram"){: caption="Figure 2.
 Operations Manager components" caption-side="bottom"}